NuGet/Home/designs/RestoreAndBuildCompatibility.md

 NuGet as a product has grown its importance in the .NET ecosystem over the years.
 What started with NuGet.exe & Visual Studio support has led to a first class experience in **the CLI**, dotnet.exe.

-With packages.config, NuGet was built on top of the build experience, NuGet functions as an add on.
+With packages.config, NuGet was built on top of the build experience, and functions as an add on.
 NuGet used concept such as `Reference` to add package dependencies.
 These references were written in the project file directly, with a relative path to a `known` packages folder.
 This meant that you can use NuGet.exe 3.4.4 with VS 2015 & VS 2013 as the build tooling.